Normal Function

 Prothrombin deficiency

-More than 50 mutations in the F2 gene have been found to cause prothrombin deficiency.
-Most of these mutations change one protein building block (amino acid) in prothrombin.
-Some mutations drastically reduce the activity of prothrombin and can lead to severe bleeding episodes.
-Other mutations allow for a moderate amount of activity of prothrombin, typically causing mild bleeding episodes.
-None of the mutations identified eliminate prothrombin function.
-Researchers believe that people cannot live with a complete absence of prothrombin.
+Several variants (also called mutations) in the F2 gene have been found to cause prothrombin deficiency, a bleeding disorder that slows the clotting process.
+Most of these variants change one protein building block (amino acid) in prothrombin.
+Some variants drastically reduce the activity of prothrombin and can lead to severe bleeding episodes.
+Other variants allow for a moderate amount of prothrombin activity, which typically causes mild bleeding episodes.
+None of the variants that are known to cause prothrombin deficiency eliminate prothrombin function.
+Researchers believe that some prothrombin is necessary for life.

 More About This Health ConditionProthrombin thrombophilia

-The mutation that causes most cases of prothrombin thrombophilia changes one DNA building block (nucleotide) in the F2 gene.
-Specifically, it replaces the nucleotide guanine with the nucleotide adenine at position 20210 (written G20210A or 20210G>A).
-This mutation, which occurs in a region of the gene called the 3' untranslated region, causes the gene to be overactive and leads to the production of too much prothrombin.
-An abundance of prothrombin leads to more thrombin, which promotes the formation of blood clots.
+Variants in the F2 gene may also cause prothrombin thrombophilia, an inherited disorder that is associated with excessive blood clotting.
+Most cases of this condition are caused by a variant that changes one DNA building block (nucleotide) in the F2 gene.
+Specifically, the nucleotide guanine is replaced with the nucleotide adenine at position 20210 (written as G20210A or 20210G>A).
+This variant, which occurs in a region of the gene called the 3' untranslated region, causes cells to produce too much prothrombin.
+More prothrombin leads to more thrombin, which promotes the formation of blood clots in the absence of injury.
+When these clots block blood flow, it can cause serious health complications.

 More About This Health ConditionOther Names for This Gene